MONSTA X to release their first film 'The Dreaming' in December

 Additionally, the K-pop stars will also be premiering new songs from their second English-language studio album ‘The Dreaming’, including their recently-released English single ‘One Day’.
 The record is scheduled to be released in its entirety two days after the movie’s global premiere on December 10.

 Meanwhile, the six-member group have also announced a new Korean-language mini-album titled ‘No Limit’, due out on November 19 at 2pm KST/5am GMT.
-This makes ‘No Limit’ the group’s 10th EP, following up on the ‘One Of A Kind’ mini-album that dropped earlier in June, featuring the lead single ‘Gamble’.
+This makes ‘No Limit’ the group’s 10th EP.
+It follows their ‘One Of A Kind’ mini-album that dropped earlier in June, which featured the lead single ‘Gamble’.